MaximBazarov/One-Dark-Xcode/README.md

 rm -rf One-Dark-Xcode/
 ```

-then choose `One Dark Original` `One Dark Original` color theme in your Xcode
+then choose `One Dark Original` or `One Light Original` color theme in your Xcode

 ### One Dark Original